Anxiety and Depression

 This is normal.

-If the doctor assesses that you need a long-term prescription and you disagree, discuss this with him.
+If the doctor assesses that you need a long-term prescription and you disagree, discuss this with him or her.

 Make a plan together.
 Do not come off your medications on your own.
 This is dangerous.